polarityio/servicenow/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-Polarity's ServiceNow integration allows the lookup of system user emails, domains, IPv4s, and optionally strings from channels for incident and/or asset information, ServiceNow change request IDs (e.g. CHG00000012), ServiceNow incident IDs (e.g. INC00000154), ServiceNow Request IDs (e.g. REQ00000155), ServiceNow Requested Item IDs (e.g. RITM00000123), and ServiceNow Knowledge Base IDs (e.g. KB0000008) against your instance of ServiceNow.
-In addition, we can search for IPv4 addresses against custom fields that you specify when searching Incidents.
+Polarity's ServiceNow integration allows the lookup of Domains, IPv4s, and optionally Strings from channels for Incident and Asset information.
+This Integration also allows for Emails to be searched in the users system.
+ServiceNow change request IDs (e.g. CHG00000012), ServiceNow incident IDs (e.g. INC00000154), ServiceNow Request IDs (e.g. REQ00000155), ServiceNow Requested Item IDs (e.g. RITM00000123), and ServiceNow Knowledge Base IDs (e.g. KB0000008) are also searched against your instance of ServiceNow.
+In addition, you have the ability to add Custom Fields to search on Assets and Incidents in the user options.

 To learn more about ServiceNow, visit the [official website](https://servicenow.com).